the1lab/1lab/src/Cat/Instances/Presheaf/Exponentials.lagda.md

   PSh[_,_] .F-∘ f g = ext λ h i j x →
     ap (h .η i) (Σ-pathp (sym (C.assoc _ _ _)) refl)
 ```

+All that remains is to show that, fixing $A$, this construction is
+functorial in $B$, which is essentially symbol shuffling; and to show
+that this functor is right adjoint to the "product with $A$" functor.

 ```agda
 PSh-closed : Cartesian-closed (PSh ℓ C) PSh-products PSh-terminal